fabiommendes/easymunk/docs/src/benchmarks.rst

 passes from/to Chipmunk will there be a difference.
 This is exactly the kind of overhead that the micro benchmarks are made to measure.

-Cymunk is not as feature complete as Pymunk, so in order to compare with Pymunk we have to make some adjustments.
+Cymunk is not as feature complete as Easymunk, so in order to compare with Easymunk we have to make some adjustments.
 A major difference is that it does not implement the `position_func` function, so instead we do an alternative callback test using the collision handler::